Henry Mazur

-Henry J. Mazur (November 19, 1919 - March 26, 1988) was an American football player and military officer.
-He played college football for the Army Cadets football team and was selected by the International News Service as a second-team halfback on the 1942 College Football All-America Team.
+Henry J. Mazur (November 19, 1919 - March 26, 1988) was a college football player and military officer.
+He played for the Army Cadets football team and was selected by the International News Service as a second-team halfback on the 1942 College Football All-America Team.

-Early years
+Early life

 Mazur was born in Lowell, Massachusetts, the son of Stanley and Katherine (Clehowicz) Mazur.
 He attended St. Stanislaus school until 1933 when he enrolled at Lowell High School.
 While at Lowell, he was an outstanding athlete, playing baseball, football, basketball and track.
 He was selected as an all-state halfback in 1936 and also played for an American Legion baseball team that won the New England championship.
 He graduated from high school in 1937 and, during the 1937-1938 academic year, studied at Stanton Preparatory Academy at Cornwall, New York.

-College years
+College career

 In the fall of 1938, Mazur enrolled at Boston College where he played freshman football.
 In January 1939, he was appointed to the United States Military Academy.
 He played at the halfback position for the Army Cadets football team and was elected captain of the 1942 Army football team.
 He was selected by the International News Service as a second-team player on the 1942 College Football All-America Team.
 While at the Academy, Mazur also trained as a fighter pilot at Stewart Air Base.